+Sometimes, the “next big thing” in technology turns out to be the real deal (think: the cloud).
+Other times, it merely sizzles and fizzles (think: the metaverse, at least so far).
 Artificial intelligence (AI) has proven to be the former, with large organizations and everyday users racing to adopt applications that are having a real impact on their outputs — even as the technology is evolving seemingly daily.
-Most observers agree that AI is poised to revolutionize the way organizations achieve their business goals.
-The question is what that transformation will actually look like.
+Most observers agree that AI is poised to revolutionize the way organizations achieve their business goals, but the question is what will the future of AI actually look like.

 “This is a fascinating time,” said Induprakas Keri, senior vice president and general manager of hybrid multicloud at Nutanix, in an interview with The Forecast.
-“Technology has never been more interesting as AI becomes a mainstream workload inside more IT operations.”

-AI is having an immense impact on IT strategies and resources, according to the 2023 Nutanix State of Enterprise AI Report.
-Based on input from over 650 IT, DevOps and platform engineering decision makers, the report shows 90% of respondents emphasize AI security and reliability as a top concern, and most plan to enhance data protection and data recovery capabilities.
+In that same report, 90% of respondents emphasize AI security and reliability as a top concern, and most plan to enhance data protection and data recovery capabilities.
 The report also showed that AI isn't confined to one location, as 83% of respondents plan to boost their AI edge strategy investment.
 A major concern is that today’s IT infrastructure wasn’t built for AI, as 91% of respondents agree it's time to modernize.

 “AI-based services and applications are absolutely made for hybrid multicloud architectures,” said Induprakas Keri, senior vice president and general manager of hybrid multicloud at Nutanix.